Skip to content

 3. Choose a region and click Create

-2. Copy the REST URL and REST Token — you'll need these as environment variables
+Regardless of the provider, you'll need to set the REST URL and REST Token as environment variables.

 3. Configure Environment Variables